Professor Roger Plymen

 - The principal series of p-adic groups with disconnected centre.
 With A.-M. Aubert, P. Baum, M. Solleveld.

 - Geometric structure for the principal series of a split reductive p-adic group with connected centre.
 With A-M. Aubert, P. Baum, M. Solleveld.

 - Hecke algebras for inner forms of p-adic special linear groups.
 With A-M. Aubert, P. Baum, M. Solleveld.

 - The local spectrum of the Dirac operator for the universal cover of SL_2(R).
 With J. Brodzki, G. Niblo, N. Wright.

 - Depth and the local Langlands correspondence.
 With A-M. Aubert, P. Baum, M. Solleveld.
-Arbeitstagung 2013 Proceedings, submitted.
+Arbeitstagung 2013 Proceedings, to appear.

 - Geometric structure in smooth dual and local Langlands conjecture.
 The 11th Takagi Lectures.
 With A.-M. Aubert, P. Baum, M. Solleveld.
 Japan.
 J. Math.
 9 (2014) 99-136.